tramiNGY/holbertonschool-network/what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 **Step 2: DNS getting IP address**

-If not in DNS cache, the computer will ask DNS resolver, searching first TLD (Top-Level Domain) here, .com, and finally get DNS server IP for google.com and return IP : 8.8.8.8
+If not in DNS cache, the computer will ask DNS resolver, searching first TLD (Top-Level Domain) here, .com, and finally get DNS server IP for google.com and return IP: 142.250.64.78

 The computer now knows where to send the request.